NGO Another Way (Stichting Bakens

 assistance of developed countries, including through public-private

-partnerships, the access of the poor to reliable, affordable, economically
+partnerships, the access of the poor to reliable, affordable, economically viable,

-for sustainable development, bearing in mind that in developing countries sharp
+sustainable development, bearing in mind that in developing countries sharp

 increases in energy services are required to improve the standards of living of